Vascular Cognitive Impairment

 - Strategic single infarct dementia: A single stroke in a critical location (thalamus, caudate, angular gyrus, PCA territory, hippocampus) can cause dementia — high-yield board topic

-- CADASIL: NOTCH3 mutation (chromosome 19), autosomal dominant; migraine with aura → strokes → subcortical dementia; anterior temporal WMH + external capsule involvement; GOM on skin biopsy; no thrombolysis
+- CADASIL: NOTCH3 mutation (chromosome 19), autosomal dominant; migraine with aura → strokes → subcortical dementia; anterior temporal WMH + external capsule involvement; GOM on skin biopsy; IV thrombolysis is not absolutely contraindicated in CADASIL — case series show feasibility but increased theoretical ICH risk due to microbleed burden, so decision is individualized (CADASIL is not listed as a contraindication in AHA/ASA guidelines)

 - CAA and cognition: Lobar microbleeds sparing deep structures, superficial siderosis, lobar ICH; significant overlap with AD; Boston criteria 2.0 for diagnosis